miis-l10n/website-l10n/08_final_project_and_install_info/final_project.md

 * Internationalize and localize an open source ruby on rails app
 * Create a static webpage and localize it into several languages
-* Write a shell script to automate somthing tedious for localization purposes
+* Write a shell script to automate something tedious for localization purposes
 * Create an integration with Github and Transifex
 * Write a white paper detailing a good web app localization workflow